samux6146/Samux6146.github.io/README.md

 # Samux6146.github.io
-My personal website made with html and bootstrap.
+My personal website made with html and bootstrap css.

 I simply wanted a website so i made one.